-The sin under consideration was not a mere impulsive exclamation that denigrated the Holy Spirit, i.e., blasphemous words uttered rashly that, once they leave the lips, condemn a person forever — no matter what his disposition in the future.
+The sin being condemned was not a mere impulsive exclamation that denigrated the Holy Spirit, i.e., blasphemous words uttered rashly that, once they leave the lips, condemn a person forever — no matter what his disposition in the future.

 One must remember this fact.
 Paul himself had been a blasphemer.
 In his first letter to Timothy, he conceded that prior to his conversion he was “a blasphemer, and a persecutor, and injurious.”
-Nonetheless, he received pardon, because his conduct, bad as it had been, was done in ignorance and unbelief (1 Timothy 1:12-14).
-Can there be any doubt that this persecutor had spoken against the miracles of the Lord, and the Spirit by which they were performed?
-Later, though, his heart was changed; and the rest is history.
+Nonetheless, he received pardon, because his conduct, bad as it had been, was done in ignorance and unbelief (1 Tim.
+1:12-14).
+Can there be any doubt that this persecutor had once spoken against the miracles of the Lord, and the Spirit by which they were performed?
+Later, though, his heart was changed.
+His subsequent faithful obedience is history.

-But the case was far different with those Pharisees who were involved in this conflict with the Savior.
-Note the specificity of Mark’s description of these critics’ actions.
-The inspired writer describes their conduct in this way: “because they said (elegon — imperfect tense), he has an unclean spirit” (Mark 3:30).
+elegon — imperfect tense), he has an unclean spirit” (Mk.
+3:30).
 The tense of the verb is extremely important.
 It denotes a sustained activity.
 It was not a temporary burst of emotion.
 It was a seething, determined resistance.
 Professor William Lane comments as follows:

 “The use of the imperfect tense of the verb in the explanatory note, ‘because they were saying that he is possessed,’ implies repetition and a fixed attitude of mind, the tokens of callousness which brought the scribes to the brink of unforgivable blasphemy” (p.
 146).